-Massachusetts has it's own state-operated 529 plan called Massachusetts U.Fund College Investing Plan.
-It is important to note that your child does not have to go to a MA college or university in order to use this savings account.
+Massachusetts has its own state-operated 529 plan called Massachusetts U.Fund College Investing Plan.
+It is important to note that your child does not have to go to a MA college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

-The table below shows the average one-year costs in 2020 for different types of MA colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of Massachusetts colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in MA rose 24% (ranked 8th worst in the US), while a 2-year or trade school increased their tuition by 24 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in MA rose 24% (ranked 8th in the US), while a 2-year or trade school increased their tuition by 24 percent.

 Massachusetts offers tax benefits and deductions when savings are put into your child's 529 savings plan.

 |For joint filers:||$2,000/yr|